mihonapp/website/website/src/docs/faq/reader.md

 Not currently.
 Creating an effective dual-page reader that accommodates scanlator page inconsistencies and other complexities poses challenges.
 This feature may be added in the future.

 ## What do all the settings do?
-For detailed instructions, please consult the guides section on the website [here](/docs/guides/reader-settings).
+For detailed instructions, please consult the guides section on the website [here on reader settings](/docs/guides/reader-settings).